aryanbatras/DSA-IN-3D/README.md

 - Minimal Setup [Done]
 - Pick minimal shapes material no gui [Done]
 - Generate boxes based on array inputs [Done]
-- every box is associated with a value show that [Done]
+- every JBox is associated with a value show that [Done]
 - fix bugs make numbers look beautiful [Done]
 - make a line of chain between the boxes [Done]
 - show insertion animation in array [Done]